Who should be named Pensacola News Journal's Student of the Week? Cast your vote - NewsBreak

 Each school district is allowed to nominate up to six students weekly but are not required to nominate a specific number.

-This week's poll includes nine candidates for one top Student of the Week.
+This week's poll includes 11 candidates for one top Student of the Week.
 To vote: Scroll to the bottom of this article.

 The poll will be posted at pnj.com each Tuesday, and voting will end on Friday at noon each week.